Penn–Calvert boundary dispute: Background

 The English objected to the colonization attempts of both Sweden and the Netherlands and Maryland sent a delegate to New Amstel in 1659 protesting their presence on land granted to Lord Baltimore.
-However, it wasn't until 1664 when the English would formally act against their colonial rivals.
+However, it was not until 1664 when the English would formally act against their colonial rivals.
 That year King Charles II granted his brother James, the Duke of York, all the land between the Connecticut and Delaware Rivers.
 Fort Amsterdam was captured on September 8, 1664, and Stuyvesant formally surrendered the territories of New Netherland the next day.
 The colonial outposts along the Delaware Bay surrendered as well soon after, and New Amstel was renamed New Castle by the English—though it was still governed by a deputy reporting to New Amsterdam, now named New York after the Duke, even though the Duke had not received a charter from the king for these lands.

 In 1681, William Penn was granted a charter for Pennsylvania by Charles II.
 Lord Baltimore (now Cecil's son, Charles Calvert) did not object to the grant, as long as Penn's land was north of Maryland's northern border, the 40th parallel.
 In addition, James was allowed to retain the lands around New Castle that he had won through conquest, as Charles carved out a Twelve-Mile Circle around New Castle.
 Penn, who desired ocean access for his colony, convinced James to lease these lands to him as well, and so in August 1682, the Duke of York granted Penn the Twelve Mile Circle around New Castle as well as the lands south, to Cape Henlopen.
 Though James had deeded these lands to Penn, James himself did not formally receive a charter to the Delaware lands until March 22, 1683.